rebeccauliasz/prelim-portfolio/outline.md

 # Contents:

 ## I.	Written Work:
-a.
-“Algorithmic Vision and Proxy Portraiture, or, I thought I was seeing patterns”, to be published in Springer AI & Society Special Edition: Machine Ways of Seeing, Spring 2020
+1. “Algorithmic Vision and Proxy Portraiture, or, I thought I was seeing patterns”, to be published in Springer AI & Society Special Edition: Machine Ways of Seeing, Spring 2020
-b.
-“Seeing Like A Computer: From Probability to Pattern,” to be published in After Agency conference proceedings (TBA)
+2. “Seeing Like A Computer: From Probability to Pattern,” to be published in After Agency conference proceedings (TBA)
 c.
 “Incomplete Images, or, where does the art happen?”, review for The Art Happens Here: Net Art Anthology, to be published in Journal for Networked Music and the Arts, Spring 2020
 d.
 “Assemblages of Desire: Reappropriating Affective Technologies,” APRJA (A Peer Reviewed Journal About) Machine Feeling, vol 8.
 No 1.,
 e.
 Book review for Numbered Lives: Life and Death in Quantum Media, published on HASTAC, Winter 2019